 9. Ring Stack

 If you have children or know someone that does, there is a good chance that you are familiar with the ring stacking toys for babies.
-You can also use these toys with your German Shepherd and learn to stack the rings in the right order with a little patience.
+You can also use these toys with your German Shepherd to learn to stack the rings in the right order with a little patience.
 The best way to play is to start with only a few rings and add more as your dog catches on.

 Here’s an example of a German Shepherd playing the Ring Stack game from Pokeypig22.